 Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your shed follows the City of Austin’s code.
 Some customers choose to buy pre-made sheds since they can be moved off of easements and setbacks.
-Pre-made sheds still count toward your total impervious cover and must also follow zoning requirements.
+Pre-made sheds still count toward your total impervious cover and building coverage.
+They must also follow zoning requirements.

 What is an easement?
 An area of a resident’s property that can be used, built on or changed by a government entity or neighbor.
 You may not build on any easements on your property.
 The city will need to access any easements on your lot.
 You may be fined or asked to demolish your shed if you choose to build it on an easement.
 Learn more about easements.

 What is impervious cover?
 Rooftops, driveways, parking lots, and other man-made or stone surfaces that keep water from being absorbed into the ground.
 Impervious cover restrictions are put in place to prevent flooding during and after heavy rains.
 If you do not live in a floodplain, your impervious cover cannot exceed 45% of your property.
 If you do live in a floodplain, your impervious cover cannot exceed 10% of your property.
 Impervious cover restrictions are in place to make sure a significant amount of water is making it back into the soil and to prevent flooding.
 Learn more about impervious cover.

 The City of Austin provides a variety of permits to help residents build safe and sustainable projects.
 Many projects require more than one type of permit.